CaliDog/certstream-java/README.md

         </dependency>
 ```
 You will note that there is no SLF4J appender in that list.
 The logging is up to you.
 If you're using SLF4J already it will just spit out the messages.
 If you aren't it is super cool and I very deeply hope you consider [taking a look](https://www.slf4j.org/), it will make your logging better and your life richer.
+When I started working on this project I stuggled for a while with how to write the interface.
+I've mostly written abandonware or corporate stuff so I wasn't really sure where to start.
+Then someone (who wishes to remain nameless) suggested that I write an interface I would want to use and then write the implementation around that.
+So I did.
+I hope you like how it turned out.

 # Installing